DreamBirdXx/mcWorldDesigner/README.md

 4. Settings.

 all are accessiable through one editor window and merge seamlessly to provide a smooth level design experience.

+**_As of --3 August 2021 12:53am-- mcWorldDesigner is in beta state, version 1 will be released soon, join this discord server to get latest updates and chat with developers using mcWorldDesigner._**

 Here is a brief explanation of each component, together with a tutorial to setup Mc_WorldDesigner.